Turk Kardiyol Dern Ars. 2020; 48(5): 454-460 | DOI: 10.5543/tkda.2020.57746

-We aimed to investigate the relationship between N-terminal pro-brain natriuretic peptide (NT-proBNP) levels and mortality in patients with stage 3-4 chronic kidney disease (CKD).
+OBJECTIVE This was an investigation of the relationship between the N-terminal pro-brain natriuretic peptide (NT-proBNP) level and mortality in patients with stage 3-4 chronic kidney disease (CKD).

-This study was designed as a sub group analysis of Heart Failure Prevalance and Predictors in Turkey (HAPPY) study.
-HAPPY study included randomly selected 4650 individuals from 7 geographical regions of Turkey.
-191 subjects from the original cohort with estimated glomerular filtration rate (eGFR) below 60 ml min -1/1.73 m2 were enrolled in this study.
-Relationship between NT-proBNP and mortality was investigated.
-Also prognostic variables for total and cardiovascular mortality was searched using Cox regression analysis.
+METHODS This study was designed as a subgroup analysis of the Heart Failure Prevalence and Predictors in Turkey (HAPPY) study.
+The HAPPY study included 4650 randomly selected individuals from the 7 geographical regions of Turkey.
+A total of 191 subjects from the original cohort with an estimated glomerular filtration rate (eGFR) <60 mL/min/1.1.73 m² were enrolled in this study and the relationship between NT-proBNP and mortality was investigated.
+Prognostic variables for total and cardiovascular mortality were also examined using Cox regression analysis.

-In this study NT-proBNP was found as an independent prognostic marker in patients with stage 3-4 CKD.
+CONCLUSION NT-proBNP was found to be an independent prognostic marker in patients with stage 34 CKD.

 How to cite this article